-More recently, Metropolitan State has been recognized by INSIGHT into Diversity magazine with Higher Education Excellence in Diversity awards in 2016, 2017, 2018, and 2019 for our continuing commitment to diversity and inclusion.
+Metropolitan State has been recognized by INSIGHT into Diversity magazine with Higher Education Excellence in Diversity awards in 2016, 2017, 2018, 2019 and 2021 for our continuing commitment to diversity and inclusion.

-CollegeNet's 2018 "Social Mobility Index" places Metropolitan State in the top 2 percent nationwide, and first in Minnesota, in enabling students to move from lower income strata into the middle class.
+CollegeNet's 2020 "Social Mobility Index" places Metropolitan State in the top 2.7 percent in a nationwide ranking among 1,449 institutions, and first in Minnesota, in enabling students to move from lower income strata into the middle class.